|

 The S-300PMU1 SAM system comprises a 30N6E1 illumination and guidance radar mounted on an all-terrain vehicle,

-up to 12 5P85ME (5P85SE) launcher vehicles each carrying 4 48N6E missiles, a 54K6E command and control
+up to 12 5P85ME (5P85SE) launcher vehicles each carrying 4 48N6E missiles, a 54K6E command and control (C2) post and other associated vehicles and equipment for reloading, maintenance and repair.
+The 64N6E radar system can be integrated into the S-300 SAM system providing improved target acquisition capability.

 The 5P85ME launchers act as a Transporter, Erector and Launcher (TEL) vehicle.

+The cluster with 4 sealed 48N6E missiles must be set vertically in order to launch missiles.
 A VLS ensures 360-degree coverage of the battle space overcoming the shortfalls related to the ramp-launched SAM systems.

 The VELOS system is of Swiss origin and has been operational wiht HAF since 1982.
 A system upgrade is pending.